Wonder: The World Tour

 Wonder: The World Tour was the fifth concert tour by Canadian singer-songwriter Shawn Mendes, in support of his fourth studio album Wonder (2020).
-The concert cycle, presented by Disney+, begin in Portland on June 27, 2022, and was scheduled to end in Dublin on August 1, 2023; visiting the United States and Canada in the summer and fall of 2022, and Europe in spring and summer 2023.
+The concert cycle, presented by Disney+, began in Portland on June 27, 2022, and was scheduled to end in Dublin on August 1, 2023; visiting the United States and Canada in the summer and fall of 2022, and Europe in spring and summer 2023.

 On May 12, 2022, it was announced that Tommy Hilfiger would be donating one million dollars to the tour as part of Mendes' sustainability collaboration with the brand in order to mitigate and offset some of the tour's environmental impact.

 On July 27, 2022, after originally postponing three weeks of shows, Mendes announced that he had cancelled the remainder of the tour due to mental health issues.

 Background and development

 Mendes began teasing the release of a fourth studio album in the fall/autumn of 2020, with a release date being announced for December 4, 2020.
-Mendes announced on September 20, 2021, that he would be touring Wonder in 2022 through Europe and North America.
+On September 20, 2021, Mendes announced that he would be touring Wonder in 2022 through Europe and North America.
 Dates were announced on September 23, 2021, with tickets going on sale a week later.

 On December 6, 2021, Mendes announced additional dates in Europe, while North American received additional dates to all shows.
 On January 28, 2022, Mendes announced that all European dates slated for 2022 will be delayed to 2023 due to COVID-19.

 On April 4, 2022, Mendes announced additional North American dates.
 On July 8, only seven shows into the tour, Mendes postponed three weeks of shows due to issues with his mental health.
 On July 27, he cancelled the remainder of the tour dates due to the same circumstance.